chrislarsen/docs/sdk/README.md

 #### Configuring The Proxy

-To configure any of the example proxies, you simply need to open the script or configuration provided and add your API key (you can find this in the Admin Manger).
+To configure any of the example proxies, you simply need to open the script or configuration provided and add your API key (you can find this in the Admin Manager).
 Once you have done this, deploy the proxy to your server and test that it is working by sending a GET request to:

     <path to the proxy>/ping